dolthub/docs/content/reference/cli.md

 Sets the port for a server which can expose the databases in this sql-server over remotesapi.

 `--golden`:
-Provides a connection string to a MySQL instance to be user to validate query results
+Provides a connection string to a MySQL instance to be used to validate query results

 `-d`, `--dual`:
 Causes this command to spawn a dolt server that is automatically connected to.